Warbo/chriswarbo-net/blog/2020-02-08-clever_code.md

  - How difficult it would be to replace; or whether it's possible to replace at all.

-This last point is what annoys me in naive "clever vs verbose" debates, and prompted this rant, since it's often assumed that the only difference is line count.
+This last point is what annoys me in naïve "clever vs verbose" debates, and prompted this rant, since it's often assumed that the only difference is line count.
 To me, the best "clever" code isn't that which reduces its own line count; it's the code which removes problems entirely; i.e. where the alternative